xanathar/pci-info/README.md

 `pci_class_debug_strings` | YES | Includes human readable debug strings for variants of `pci_enums::PciDeviceClass`.
 Disable to reduce the binary size.
 `pci_subclass_debug_strings` | YES | Includes human readable debug strings for variants of `pci_enums::PciDeviceSubclass`.
 Disable to reduce the binary size.
 `pci_interface_func_debug_string` | YES | Includes human readable debug strings for variants of `pci_enums::PciDeviceInterfaceFunc`.
 Disable to reduce the binary size.
+`enum_win32_wmi` | NO | Include the `WindowsWmiPciEnumerator` enumerator to the supported enumerators when running on Windows.

 # Change log

+### 0.3.0
+- Gated `WindowsWmiPciEnumerator` behind the `enum_win32_wmi` feature to help reduce dependencies when building on Windows
+- Updated `windows` crate dependency to version `0.58`
+- Updated other dependencies to their latest versions

 ### 0.2.1
-Fixed a few minor warnings and clippys.
+- Fixed a few minor warnings and clippys.

 ### 0.2.0
-Added support for FreeBSD.
+- Added support for FreeBSD.

 ### 0.1.0
-First version published with basic enumerators for Linux, Windows and MacOS.
+- First version published with basic enumerators for Linux, Windows and MacOS.

 ### Not yet released
 - Added PCI enumerator for FreeBSD